THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
-* 10/2020: Finished my internship at Tencent AI Lab, working on "Secure ML".
+* 10/2020: I finished my internship at Tencent AI Lab, working on "Secure ML".
 465 days, a memorable journey.
 * 10/2020: I will serve as the Program Committee Member (PC Member) of AISTATS 2021.
 * 09/2020: Our technical report, The ATT&CK Matrix of AI Security, is released (in Chinese). [[Link]](https://ai.tencent.com/ailab/media/AI%E5%AE%89%E5%85%A8%E7%9A%84%E5%A8%81%E8%83%81%E9%A3%8E%E9%99%A9%E7%9F%A9%E9%98%B5.pdf) [[News]](https://www.jiqizhixin.com/articles/2020-09-25-9).
 It is the first technical report comprehensively covering different kinds of security threats in the full cycle of an AI system.
 It could be an important reference for AI researchers, AI engineers, and AI users.
 * 08/2020: I will serve as the Program Committee Member (PC Member) of AAAI 2021 and IJCAI 2021.